Social

 Chairperson of the Sustainability Committee

-We support the Children's Rights and Business Principles and strive to conduct business activities with respect to children's rights.
+- We support Rights of the Child and Business Principles and strive to conduct business activities with respect to rights of the child.

 Goals and Targets